-    - MBA Program for applicants with 14 years education is of 108 credit hours.
+- MBA Program for students with 14 years education is of 108 credit hours.
 It consists of a foundational stage of minimum 2 years and consists of 72 credit hours followed by 36 credit hours of rigorous MBA level courses.
-Students completing the 2-year foundational stage are eligible for a Bachelor of Business Studies (BBS) degree.
-There is also a weekend version and an evening version of the MBA Program for students with 14 years education.

 - MBA Program for applicants with 4-years bachelors degree from IoBM in non-business disciplines are exempted from up to 6 equivalent courses of the foundational stage done at IoBM.

 - MBA (Regular) Program for 16 years education